blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 occupation◄─────────────────┘
 ```

-We can visually see how selecting `Person` in the type hierarchy would provide `name` and `age` properties but exclude the `occupation` field.
+We can visually see how selecting `Person` in the type hierarchy would provide `name` and `age` properties but exclude the `occupation` property.
 Assuming that we are able to project/select the properties of a type that are defined through the supertype, coercive subtyping is attainable for any subtype.

 ## Multiple supertypes